This is a recorded webinar of a live event.

 At the end of this workshop participants will be able to:

 - Evaluate ways in which diet culture impacts their work

 - Advocate for healthier behaviors that empower themselves and clients

 Dr. Ebony is a Licensed Psychologist and Food Relationship Strategist.
 A passion for helping minority women and LGBTQ+ persons drives her work.
 Helping those to heal from trauma and oppressive diet culture and take back control of their bodies and food.

 Queer Talks Part 5: Diet Culture & The Impact on Marginalized Communities

-1.5 Synchronous CEUs provided upon completion of the webinar, quiz, and course evaluation.
+1.5 Asynchronous CEUs provided upon completion of the webinar, quiz, and course evaluation.

 If you are unsure about your states policy on accepting out-of-state CEUs please contact your licensing borard and/or visit their website for more information.